 Michael J. Pung Sells 11,801 Shares of Fair Isaac Co.
 (FICO) Stock

 Fair Isaac Co.
-CFO Michael J. Pung sold 11,801 shares of the business's stock in a transaction that occurred on Wednesday, March 15th.
+CFO Michael J. Pung sold 11,801 shares of Fair Isaac stock in a transaction that occurred on Wednesday, March 15th.

 Comments